joelself/fasthashmap/README.md

-fastWritableHashMap
+WritableHashMap
 ===========

-Rust WritableHashMap based on a faster hash function and Python dictionaries.
+Rust WritableHashMap based on a faster hash function and Python dictionaries with Read and Write traits in order to write and read hash tables from files without serialization/deserialization and rehashing.

+This is a modification of [tmmcguire/fasthashmap](tmmcguire/fasthashmap) with Read and Write traits.

 WARNING